 5. Cut unnecessary words.
 For example, you can remove “that” from many sentences and retain the meaning.
 Read 43 Words You Should Cut from Your Writing Immediately.

 6. Remove adverbs, such as just, generally, actually, and really.
 They add nothing.

 7. Use long sentences sparingly, especially online.
 You don’t want to tire your readers.
-Make it easy to understand what you’re saying
+Make it easy for readers to understand what you’re saying.

 8. Look for alternatives to common words like great, nice, amazing, and good to spice up your writing.
 Read 200 Words to Use Instead of “Good” or scan the infographic, 111 Words to Use Instead of Great.

 Spice Up Your Writing

 Do you want to spice up your writing even further?
 In her article, 27 Ways to Improve Your Writing Skills and Escape Content Mediocrity, Henneke of Enchanted Marketing lists 9 mini-skills you can practise to improve your writing.

 She mentions writing good sentences, becoming more conversational by including questions, composing smooth transitions, experimenting with your voice by changing punctuation, cooking up metaphors, and playing with mini-stories.